AntiPhoton47/quantum-chem/README.md

 - PyVista

 ## Citing
-If you find this program useful in your research, and you would like to acknowledge it in a journal publication, it is recommended to cite the following paper:
+If you find this program useful in your research, and you would like to acknowledge it in a journal publication, it is recommended to cite one of the following papers:
 > P. A. LeMaitre and R. B. Thompson, ``Gaussian Basis Functions for a Polymer Self-Consistent Field Theory of Atoms''. arXiv:2208.09078 [physics.atom-ph] (2022).

+> P. A. LeMaitre and R. B. Thompson, ``On the Origins of Spontaneous Spherical Symmetry-Breaking in Open-Shell Atoms Through Polymer Self-Consistent Field Theory''. arXiv:2209.14507 [quant-ph] (2022).

-Here is an example BibTeX entry:
+Here are example BibTeX entries:
 ```
 @misc{LeMaitre_Thompson2022,
   author  = {P. A. LeMaitre and R. B. Thompson},